Sustainability

 Sapporo Lion

-Regular inspections of production areas and processing factories for our major food ingredients are made, along with opinion exchanges.
-We are also developing new products through our partnerships.
-For instance, the “Lion Original Sauce” and the original “Genghis Khan (lamb barbecue) Sauce” have been created through our partnership with safe and reliable major clients and are used in major Sapporo Lion restaurants.
+Regular inspections of production areas and processing factories for major food ingredients are made, along with opinion exchanges.
+Sapporo Lion is also developing new products through its partnerships.
+For instance, the “Lion Original Sauce” and the original “Genghis Khan (lamb barbecue) Sauce” have been created through its partnership with safe and reliable major partners and are used in major Sapporo Lion restaurants.

 Genghis Khan (lamb barbecue) Sauce